davidomotoso/Calculator/README.md

 - Displays the output of their instructions.

-- Stores the output and returns it back to the user when needed when the ans button is clicked.
+- Stores the output and returns it back to the user when the ans button is clicked.

 - Consist of a clear and delete button, both performing different functions which would be explained in the